 The annual program was not offered in 2013, in the aftermath of the December 2012 shooting incident at Sandy Hook School, but is now resuming.

 This year’s session marks the 18th time that the police department has offered the program.
 Patrol Sergeant David Kullgren is the program coordinator.

 Shelton House Police report an incident at Shelton House, a large vacant building at the town-owned Fairfield Hills campus, at about 2:30 pm on January 12.
 Police said they received a report that some...

-The dispatchers at the Newtown Emergency Communications Center report the following fire calls and the responders: Thursday, October 31: 10:25 am, motor vehicle accident, near 85 Toddy Hill Road, Sandy Hook r...
+The dispatchers at the Newtown Emergency Communications Center at Town Hall South, 3 Main Street, report the following fire calls and the responders: Thursday, January 9: 7:59 pm, hazardous condition, near intersection of Barnabas Road and...